-Nor98 scrapie was diagnosed in twelve sheep from twelve flocks.
-Seven Nor98 scrapie cases were identified in fallen stock, five cases were apparently healthy animals slaughtered for human consumption (Table 1).
+Nor98 scrapie was diagnosed in eight sheep from eight flocks.
+Six Nor98 scrapie cases were identified in fallen stock, two cases were apparently healthy animals slaughtered for human consumption (Table 1).

 The individual age was registered, and the prion protein genotype examined for all scrapie cases (Table 2).
-Eleven sheep had PrP genotypes with at least one allele with polymorphisms at codon 141 (AF141RQ) and/or codon 154 (AHQ).
+All sheep had PrP genotypes with at least one allele with polymorphisms at codon 141 (AF141RQ) and/or codon 154 (AHQ).

-In total, 17,822 samples from sheep were received.
-Of these, 13 samples were unsuitable for examination.
+In total, 20,243 samples from sheep were received.
+Of these, 37 samples were unsuitable for examination.
 The numbers of animals examined within each category are presented in Table 1.
-The prevalence of Nor98 scrapie in the fallen stock of sheep was estimated to 0.08% [0.03-0.16%], (95% confidence interval, CI), and the prevalence of Nor98 scrapie in sheep slaughtered for human consumption was estimated to 0.06% [0.02-0.13%], (95% CI) (Figure 2).
+The prevalence of Nor98 scrapie in the fallen stock of sheep was estimated to 0.06% [0.02-0.13%], (95% confidence interval, CI), and the prevalence of Nor98 scrapie in sheep slaughtered for human consumption was estimated to 0.02% [0.002-0.07%], (95% CI) (Figure 2).

-For 122 (0.7%) examined samples (54 healthy slaughtered, 67 fallen stock, and one animal controlled ante-mortem), the flock of origin was not reported.
+For 124 (0.6%) examined samples (61 healthy slaughtered, 61 fallen stock, one animal controlled ante-mortem, and one follow up of a flock with Nor98 scrapie, the flock of origin was not reported.
+All the samples with unidentified origin of the flock were negative.
 In the event of a positive sample from slaughtered animals, the flock identity could be traced using the carcass number.
-The remaining 17,687 samples were collected from carcasses originating in 5,950 different sheep flocks.
-The mean number of animals tested per flock was 3.0 (range 1-80), sheep slaughtered for human consumption in restricted flocks due to scrapie are excluded.
-From 782 flocks, more than five animals were tested.
+The remaining 20,082 samples were collected from carcasses originating in 6,195 different sheep flocks.
+The mean number of animals tested per flock was 3.2 (range 1-108), sheep slaughtered for human consumption in restricted flocks due to scrapie are excluded.
+From 923 flocks, more than five animals were tested.